Covering groups of minimal exponent: Periodic and hyperiodic covers

-We write the Hopf formula in a generalized version, allowing a presentation by a free product of arbitrary cyclic groups.
+We write the Hopf formula in one of its generalized versions, allowing a presentation by a free product of arbitrary cyclic groups.
 So we let

 and call the order of the free generators $m_i=o(f_i)$ the \emph{periods} of $F$.
-By a standard Mayer-Vietoris argument we have that $H_2F=0$, so reading \eqref{equation:LHS short exact sequence} we obtain the desired version of the formula. \begin{theorem}[Generalized Hopf formula] Let $1\to R\to F\to G\to 1$ be a group presentation by a free product of cyclic groups.
+By a standard Mayer-Vietoris argument we have that $H_2F=0$, by reading \eqref{equation:LHS short exact sequence} we obtain the desired version of the formula. \begin{theorem}[Periodic Schur--Hopf formula] Let $1\to R\to F\to G\to 1$ be a group presentation by a free product of cyclic groups.
 Then

 \end{theorem} In view of this formula, it is natural to consider the group $E=F/[R,F]$ together with the filtration $[R,F]\leq[F,F]\cap R\leq R\leq F$ having $G$ and $H_2G$ among its factors.
 If some of the periods are infinite, just as in the classical situation, then $F/[F,F]$ is an infinite group and at the more so $E$ is such.
-Therefore, focusing on finite groups it is of interest to consider the case in which all of the periods are finite. \begin{definition} A group presentation $1\to R\to F\to G\to 1$ where $G$ is finite and $F$ is a free product of finite cyclic groups is a \emph{periodic presentation}, and the group $E=F/[R,F]$ is the \emph{periodic cover} afforded by the presentation. \end{definition} The fundamental fact is that the periodic covers are precisely the finite covers which arise from the generalized Hopf formula. \begin{theorem} Let $1\to R\to F\to G\to 1$ be a group presentation by a free product of cyclic groups.
+Therefore, focusing on finite groups it is of interest to consider the case in which all of the periods are finite. \begin{definition} A group presentation $1\to R\to F\to G\to 1$ where $G$ is finite and $F$ is a free product of finite cyclic groups is a \emph{periodic presentation}, and the group $E=F/[R,F]$ is the \emph{periodic cover} afforded by the presentation. \end{definition} The fundamental fact is that the periodic covers are precisely the finite covers which arise from presentations by a free product of cyclic groups. \begin{theorem} Let $1\to R\to F\to G\to 1$ be a group presentation by a free product of cyclic groups.
 Then $E=F/[R,F]$ is a finite cover of $G$ if and only if the presentation is periodic, in which case $|E|=|F:[F,F]|\cdot |[G,G]|\cdot|H_2G|$.
 Moreover, $E$ is a Schur cover of $G$ if and only if $R\leq[F,F]$, and $E$ is a $p$-group if and only if $G$ is such and all the periods are $p$-powers. \end{theorem} \begin{proof} We consider the filtration $[R,F]\leq[F,F]\cap R\leq R\leq F$ and use the Noether isomorphism $R/[F,F]\cap R\simeq [F,F]R/[F,F]$.
 So